 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You pay Professional services High Option Standard Option We cover professional services recommended by a Plan mental health or substance misuse disorder treatment provider that are covered services, drugs, and supplies described in this brochure.
+Benefit Description You pay Professional services High Option Standard Option We cover professional services recommended by a Plan mental health or substance use disorder treatment provider that are covered services, drugs, and supplies described in this brochure.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions Your cost-sharing responsibilities are no greater than for other illnesses or conditions Notes: We cover the services only when we determine that the care is clinically appropriate to treat your condition.
 OPM will generally not order us to pay or provide one clinically appropriate treatment in favor of another.
 Diagnosis and treatment of psychiatric conditions, \$15 per individual office visit \$30 per individual office visit mental illness, or disorders.
-Services include: \$7 per group office visit \$15 per group office visit • Diagnostic evaluation Treatment and counseling (including individual and group therapy visits) Crisis intervention and stabilization for acute episodes Psychological testing that is medically necessary to determine the appropriate psychiatric treatment Medication evaluation and management Applied Behavior Analysis (ABA) for the \$15 per individual visit \$30 per individual visit treatment of autism spectrum disorder \$7 per group visit \$15 per group visit Diagnosis and treatment of alcoholism and drug \$15 per individual office visit \$30 per individual office visit misuse.
-Services include: \$5 per group office visit \$5 per group office visit Treatment and counseling (including individual, family, and group therapy visits) Outpatient detoxification (medical management of withdrawal from the substance)
+Services include: \$7 per group office visit \$15 per group office visit Diagnostic evaluation Treatment and accuracing (including individual) Treatment and counseling (including individual and group therapy visits) Crisis intervention and stabilization for acute episodes Psychological testing that is medically necessary to determine the appropriate psychiatric treatment Medication evaluation and management Applied Behavior Analysis (ABA) program for the treatment of autism spectrum disorder \$15 per day \$30 per day Diagnosis and treatment of alcoholism and drug use. \$15 per individual office visit \$30 per individual office visit Services include: \$5 per group office visit \$5 per group office visit Treatment and counseling (including individual, family, and group therapy visits) Outpatient detoxification (medical management of withdrawal from the substance)